CJ-Uy/RAILS/tests/notes.md

 ### Prisma Full Text Search - [DOCS](https://www.prisma.io/docs/concepts/components/prisma-client/full-text-search)
 Prisma Client supports full-text search for MySQL and PostgreSQL databases.
 Full-text search is a technique for searching text data efficiently.
 However, it is only efficient if the data you want to query from is super heavy as each search would be a new request.
 Instead since our daatabase is relatively small, we can query all of the daata then sort through it on the client side.

+### model SchoolYear
+For the school yaer table I set the counters for the control numbers instead of getting the length or number of requests there have been.
+This way it can retreive the control number quicker and therefore less likely to cause a dublicate control number.
+However, it is still possible for that to happen just now very very unlikely.

 ### Prisma Backup